Animation: Before cinematography

 Long before modern animation began, audiences around the world were captivated by the magic of moving characters.
-For centuries, master artists and craftsmen have brought puppets, automatons, shadow puppets, and fantastical lanterns to life, inspiring the imagination through physically manipulated wonders.
+For centuries, master artists and craftsmen have brought puppets, automatons, shadow puppets, and magic lantern projections to life, inspiring the imagination through physically manipulated wonders.

-In 1833, the stroboscopic disc (better known as the phenakistiscope) introduced the principle of modern animation, which would also be applied in the zoetrope (introduced in 1866), the flip book (1868), the praxinoscope (1877) and film.
+In 1833, Joseph Plateau's phenakistiscope introduced the principle of stroboscopic animation, which would later be applied in the zoetrope (introduced in 1866), the flip book (1868), the praxinoscope (1877) and film.
+The device features sequential pictures arranged in sectors on a cardboard disc between regularly spaced apertures in its circumference.
+When the reflection of the spinning disc is viewed in a mirror through the apertures, the interruptions (by the spaces between apertures) obscure the passing of the pictures, which limits motion blur and leave short exposures of successive images at the same spots, so fast that the human visual system can only interpret them as a single image of moving or changing figures.

+Émile Reynaud screened hand-painted animations with his Théâtre Optique at the Musée Grévin in Paris between 1892 and 1900, probably inspiring some of the pioneers of cinematographic technologies.

 Silent era

 When cinematography eventually broke through in the 1890s, the wonder of the realistic details in the new medium was seen as its biggest accomplishment.
 It took years before animation found its way to the cinemas.
-The successful short The Haunted Hotel (1907) by J. Stuart Blackton popularized stop motion and reportedly inspired Émile Cohl to create Fantasmagorie (1908), regarded as the oldest known example of a complete traditional (hand-drawn) animation on standard cinematographic film.
+The successful short The Haunted Hotel (1907) by J. Stuart Blackton popularised stop motion and reportedly inspired Émile Cohl to create Fantasmagorie (1908), regarded as the oldest known example of a complete traditional (hand-drawn) animation on standard cinematographic film.
 Other great artistic and very influential short films were created by Ladislas Starevich with his puppet animations since 1910 and by Winsor McCay with detailed hand-drawn animation in films such as Little Nemo (1911) and Gertie the Dinosaur (1914).

-During the 1910s, the production of animated "cartoons" became an industry in the US.
-Successful producer John Randolph Bray and animator Earl Hurd, patented the cel animation process that dominated the animation industry for the rest of the century.
-Felix the Cat, who debuted in 1919, became the first fully realized anthropomorphic animal character in the history of American animation.